honvl/PCB-reflow-solder-heat-plate/README.md

 ### Building your own

-You can order it assembled from PCBWay or JLCPCB.
+You can order almost all parts needed from LCSC/JLCPCB.
 Only the OLED display and the power supply need to be sourced elsewhere.
 The BOM includes LCSC part numbers for hand soldering and their automated SMT manufacturing.
 Minimal part size is 0805 and there's enough space between all solder pads, so hand soldering should be no problem if you have a steady hand.
 Hardest part will be the MCU, but this is hand solderable, too.

 ### Safety measures compared to the original design